AadityaUoHyd/SpringBoot-MultipleDb-Demo/MySpringBootMultipleDbDemo/README.md

 inputs(e.g - driver class, url, username, password, dialect, etc.) in properties files and spring-boot takes care of rest.

 But to create multiple DB in one service, we need to configure it by ourselves using java configuration style.
-Lets do this for two RDBMS, Postgres and MySQL.
+Lets do this for two RDBMS, PostgreSQL and MySQL.
 Here for configuration of DBs, we need objects(beans) of :-
  1. DataSource,
  2. EntityManagerFactory, and
  3. TransactionManager.

-# Postgres (Db1)
+# PostgreSQL (Db1)
-Postgres Database Commands: <br>
+PostgreSQL Database Commands: <br>
 cmd>psql -U postgres <br>
 create database db1 <br>
 \c db1 <br>